Here’s the outtake:

 Air purifiers clean the air, humidifiers make the air wetter when it’s too dry.

 There is some confusion when it comes to air purifiers vs humidifiers.
-Some people even wonder if an air purifier is the same thing as a humidifier.
-They’s are not.
-In fact, there are several differences between a humidifier and a purifier.
+Some people even wonder if an air purifier is the same thing as a humidifier, ie “Is an air purifier the same as a humidifier?”
+An air purifier is not the same as a humidifier.
+In fact, there are several key differences between a humidifier and a purifier.

 The difference between an air purifier and humidifier include: